rokart/DesignLabWebsite/README.md

 ## Install and Use

 ### Install
-In terminal write this commands:
+In terminal run this commands:
 ```bash
 git clone https://github.com/rokart/DesignLabWebsite.git
 npm install